My husband and I are quickly approaching a milestone anniversary.

 Budding and blooming, we’ve been silly in love.
 Holding hands, starting our family, sharing firsts of every kind.
 Windswept and barren, we’ve felt the chill of change and seen the leaves drop from our tree as if in one fell swoop.
 Side by side we have weathered bitter cold and sweltering heat, learning how to be there for each other through the years of ups and downs and sideways.

 Being in relationship is hard.
 Whether marriage or friendship or family-tied, the tug-of-war created by personality and circumstance is real and tenuous and inevitable.
-Many go the way of ‘the grass is always greener on the other side of the fence,’ opting for a different set of challenges in hopes that the landscape of new and other will be more pleasing than the worn-out here and now.
+Many go the way of “the grass is always greener on the other side of the fence,” opting for a different set of challenges in hopes that the landscape of new and other will be more pleasing than the well-worn here and now.

 Don’t get me wrong – some relationships should be ended.
 Sometimes it’s not enough to tend your own garden and wait hopefully for the other to join you there.
 Our brokenness is sometimes more than we – or our life-partners – can bear.
 Like pouring gas on a fire, some people simply set each other off.
 We know this.
 God knows this, too.